Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 *(Only if using IIS Express instead of IIS server)*

-If using IIS Express, after adding AspNetFormsAuth package to `ApplyPackages.txt` execute `SetupRhetosServer.bat` utility in Rhetos server's folder to automatically configure `IISExpress.config`, or manually apply the following lines in IISExpress configuration file inside `system.webServer` element or inside `location / system.webServer` (usually at the end of the file):
+If using IIS Express, after deploying AspNetFormsAuth package, execute `SetupRhetosServer.bat` utility in Rhetos server's folder to automatically configure `IISExpress.config`, or manually apply the following lines in IISExpress configuration file inside `system.webServer` element or inside `location / system.webServer` (usually at the end of the file):